-Motorcycle accidents can happen in the blink of an eye—before the rider ever has a chance to react.
-Accidents happen so fast, in fact, that it’s common for a motorcycle rider who has survived an accident to state “one minute I was riding on my bike, and the next I was waking up in the hospital.”
+Motorcycle wrecks can happen in the blink of an eye—before the rider ever has a chance to react.
+Accidents happen so fast, in fact, that it’s common for a motorcycle rider who has survived a collision to state, “One minute I was on my bike, and the next I was waking up in the hospital.”
 Here are some of the most common causes of motorcycle accidents involving cars or trucks:

 - Left turns.
 One of the most common and deadly causes of wrecks is when a driver fails to see an oncoming motorcycle and performs a left-hand turn in front of the rider.
-This type of accident accounts for up to 42 percent of all car-motorcycle crashes.
+These types of accidents account for up to 42 percent of all car-motorcycle crashes.

 - Lane changes.
 Cars and trucks can strike an unwary rider during a lane change, especially if the lane change is sudden.

 - Rear-end accidents.
 Drivers may not see a motorcyclist stopped at an intersection ahead and strike the rear tire of the motorcycle, throwing the rider into cross traffic.

 - Drunk drivers.
 Intoxicated drivers can barely operate their vehicle and have a hard time seeing or avoiding other cars, let alone a motorcycle.